eshasadia/IM939_handbook/README_setup.md

 # Setup & Usage

-This repository uses the following technologies: - conda for creating and managing virtual environments - jupyter notebooks for course materials combining rich-text and code - [quarto](https://quarto.org) to generate the handbook
+This repository uses the following technologies:

+-   `conda environments` (part of [Anaconda](https://www.anaconda.com/)) for creating and managing virtual environments

+-   [jupyter](https://jupyter.org/) notebooks for course materials combining rich-text and code

+-   [quarto](https://quarto.org) to generate the handbook

 ## Setting up the environment